11outof11 - A Blog For Business Owners Looking To Grow

 Facebook Ads Costs

-• Spend enough to accumulate worthwhile data that can drive future Facebook spending.
+• Spend enough to accumulate worthwhile data that can drive future Facebook/Meta spending.

-• Each ad type on Facebook has a minimum spend amount, which usually floats around $10 per ad.
+• Each ad type on Facebook/Meta has a minimum spend amount, which usually floats around $1 per day for impressions, $5 per day for videos, likes, and clicks, or $40 per day for bigger promotions like app installs and offers.

-• Take advantage of detailed targeting by demographics, interests, and online behaviors.
-Making sure your sample size and spend are big enough.
+• Take advantage of detailed targeting by demographics, interests, and online behaviors, making sure your sample size and spending are big enough.

 Add multiple ads to your campaigns and test which ones perform the best: